slyval/guidelines/SAP Commerce/restful notes.md

 5XX Code represent server errors
 500 - internal server error - represents an exceptional issue encountered by the systemm 502 -
-503 - service unavailable - represents
+503 - service unavailable - represents that the system is not able to process the request at the moment